cloud66/help-old/_posts/troubleshoot/Lets-encrypt.md

 </pre>
 You need to go through the following steps:
 <ol>
-<Li>Make sure any time it fails <b>delete the SSL ceritficate</b> first and then carry on to the next step.
+<Li><b>delete the SSL ceritficate</b> first and then carry on to the next step.
 <li>If your infrastructure is behind <a href="https://www.cloudflare.com">Cloudflare</a> and your are using a global HTTPS redirect you need a <a href="https://support.cloudflare.com/hc/en-us/articles/200168306-Is-there-a-tutorial-for-Page-Rules-">pagerule </a> to get things working.
 Make sure you add a <a href="https://support.cloudflare.com/hc/en-us/articles/200168306-Is-there-a-tutorial-for-Page-Rules-">pagerule </a> because Let's Encrypt needs a non-secure HTTP endpoint (/.well-known/acme_challenge/*) to invoke and reissue certificates.</li>

 <li>Nginx Config</li>

-If the first step hasn't solved your issue there could be some parts missing in your Nginx config, probably due to customization or config file not being up to date.
-These parts take care of redirections -like HTTP to HTTPS redirection or adding/removing www to the link- so that the file could be accessible with HTTP endpoint.
+If the issue hasn't been solved, there could be some parts missing in your Nginx config, probably due to customization or config file not being up to date.
+The following parts take care of redirections -like HTTP to HTTPS redirection or adding/removing www to the link- so that the file could be accessible via HTTP endpoint.<br>
+<span style="background-color: #FFFF00"><b> First delete the SSL certificate and then apply the changes.</b></span>

 <pre class="prettyprint">
 http {